Religious Education

 If your child and your family do take part in the walk and would like to donate to CAFOD, you can do this by making a donation through School Gateway Payments.
 If you are happy to share photos of your walk with the school and with CAFOD, please do email them over to Mrs Pughe along with the completed consent form that has been sent out previously.
 PugheJ@stbernadettesschool.com

-HOPE - A Carol Service for 2020
+HOPE - A Carol Service

 The whole school community worked together to retell the story of the nativity through singing, acting and scripture.
 We are very proud of the wonderful talents of our children.
 We hope that you have a blessed Christmas and a healthy New Year.